To track a keyword, click +Add keywords button in the center of the screen:

 Keywords that don’t appear with this icon in this spot are not being tracked in a specific city, county or state/province.
 To see which location you are tracking this keyword in, simply hover your cursor over the map icon:

-Click the “Add” button to start tracking your keywords.
+- And click on the Add Keywords button to start tracking your keywords.

 If you haven’t done any keyword research yet in order to find keywords to track, Keyword Tool can do some for you.

 The keyword suggestion feature will find keywords that the tracked site currently ranks for in search results.
 Note that this ranking could be anywhere from position 1 to position 100.
 Just click on the suggested keywords to add them to your selected keywords.

 - The actual keyword used by someone searching in Google.